 Purbeck House, which is operated by our accommodation partner Unite Students, offer all Care Leavers who live in this property the opportunity to apply for the Unite Foundation Care Leaver Bursary.
 Details on the scheme can be found at the Unite Foundation website, including levels of funding available, eligibilty and how to apply for the bursary.
 If you are eligible and interested in applying for this funding then you would need to ensure you lived in Purbeck House.
-If you would like to discuss your eligibility for the scheme and how to put in your application then you can contact Jacqueline O'Brien.
+If you would like to discuss your eligibility for the scheme and how to put in your application then you can contact our Student Support & Engagement Team.

 Bursaries are reviewed on a regular basis and the university reserves the right to withdraw, amend or introduce new bursaries at any time.
 However, BU will not alter to a student’s detriment the rules applying to a bursary package that has been awarded.
 Bursaries are offered subject to funding and availability.